 Ringing Up Sales

-- Add a product to the cart by searching for it or scanning it via its barcode
+- Step 1: Add a product to the cart by searching for it or scanning it via its barcode

-- Add discounts or loyalty information (if applicable)
+- Step 2: Add discounts or loyalty information (if applicable)

-- Add a customer to the sale (if applicable)
+- Step 3: Add an existing customer to the sale

-Every Square account comes with a free magstripe reader, but you can also use other card processing devices or even the NEW tap to pay function, where users can tap your checkout device to pay without using any additional hardware.
+Every Square account comes with a free magstripe reader, but you can also use other card processing devices or even the tap-to-pay function, where users can tap your checkout device to pay without using any additional hardware.

 - Save your cart and return to it later: Instead of pressing “Charge” at the end of your transaction, click the three-dot option and select “Save Cart” and return to it later by pulling it from the saved cart list.